trjstewart/SlackBot/README.md

 We'll do it later.

 ### Contribution
-To contribute to this project; simply fork this repository, create a branch, make your changes, and submit a Pull Reques.
+To contribute to this project; simply fork this repository, create a branch, make your changes, and submit a Pull Request.